-This website auto-detects system light/dark mode and remembers your preference using localStorage (no cookies).
+This website auto-detects system light/dark mode and remembers your preferences (theme, font, width) using localStorage (no cookies).

 Alex Hainen